 Parents: Jack Russell x Border Collie mix

-They can vary quite a bit in appearance.
+However, they can vary quite a bit in appearance.
 For example, some Border Jacks will have erect ears while others will have floppy ears.
-However, nearly all have a sharp muzzle with almond-like eyes.
+With that said, nearly all have a sharp muzzle, sturdy frame and a set of almond-like eyes.

 They’re as energetic as a purebred Border Collie, but require less mental and physical stimulation.
 Still, it’s recommended they get a good dose of physical/mental activities.